-This leaflet aims to help patients who are going to receive stereotactic ablative body radiotherapy (SABR) for cancer treatment to their adrenal gland.
+This leaflet aims to help patients who are going to receive stereotactic ablative body radiotherapy (SABR) for cancer treatment to their liver.
 Please read this leaflet alongside The Christie booklet 'Radiotherapy - a guide for patients and their carers'.
-Your clinical oncologist (specialist doctor) will also discuss the treatment with you.

 This leaflet will explain: